yampee/Redis/README.md

 What is Yampee Redis ?
 ----------------------------

-Yampee Annotations is a PHP library to send command to Redis easily.
+Yampee Redis is a PHP library to maanage a connection with Redis easily.
-It supports many kind of connections, using sockets.

 An example ?